 The Language Center-Centrally located within the language departments on the third floor of the Christian A. Johnson Building, the Language Center is integrated into all levels of the language curriculum, providing support for course-related student assignments, research and projects, as well as general language acquisition resources.
-In addition, the Language Center provides the pedagogical and technical expertise to support language faculty in the adaptation, implementation and development of the most current technology-enhanced instructional materials and methods.
-The center is equipped with computing and multimedia facilities tailored for languages, including high-end interactive language programs, access to foreign language Internet and Web resources, specialized language software such as non-Roman character functionality, as well as traditional audio and video equipment.
-In addition to providing a state-of-the-art learning environment where classes meet and students work independently, the center is a hub where students of all languages and levels intersect to work, interact, congregate and encourage one another.
+The Language Center also provides the pedagogical and technical expertise to support language faculty in the adaptation, implementation and development of the most current technology-enhanced instructional materials and methods.
+The center is equipped with computing and multimedia facilities tailored for languages, including high-end interactive language programs, access to foreign language internet and Web resources, specialized language software, and traditional audio and video equipment.
+In addition to a state-of-the-art learning environment where classes meet and students work independently, the center also provides a space where students of all languages and levels work and interact with one another.

-The Arthur Levitt Public Affairs Center-Located in the Kirner-Johnson Building, the Arthur Levitt Public Affairs Center assists faculty members and students in examining public issues.
+The Arthur Levitt Public Affairs Center-Located in the Kirner-Johnson Building, the Arthur Levitt Public Affairs Center assists faculty members and students in examining public policy issues.
 The center also brings prominent speakers to campus, as well as via video conferencing, to address student groups on a variety of topics.

-Hamilton students in all concentrations are selected for the Levitt Scholars Program.
-After taking a course in communications, Levitt scholars give presentations on their research to high-school classes.
-Levitt fellowships are offered to selected juniors who collaborate with faculty advisors on summer research, providing in-depth preparation for their senior theses.
-In addition, the center's associate director of community research coordinates student projects with public and private agencies in Oneida County who have specific research needs.
+Hamilton students in all concentrations are selected by faculty members for the Levitt Scholars Program.
+After taking a course in communications, Levitt Scholars give presentations on their research to high school classes.
+Levitt Fellowships are offered to selected students who collaborate with faculty advisors on summer research, often in preparation for their senior theses.
+In addition, the center's associate director of community research matches students with area public and private agencies that have specific research needs and provides students opportunities for civic engagement through service learning.
 Projects are also solicited from state and local agencies for concentrators in public policy to develop during their senior year.